learn-co-curriculum/react-hooks-use-effect/README.md

 example: imagine we're using the `useEffect` hook to fetch some data from an external API (a common use case for `useEffect`).
 We don't want to make a network request every time our component is updated, only the first time our component renders.

-If we write a component that does just that, we'll see an
-issue:
+If we write a component that updates state from inside the `useEffect` callback, we'll see an issue:

 ```js
 function DogPics() {